 Every city in Europe is special and unique, offering glimpses into the past of that town’s history.
 Amsterdam, the capital of the Netherlands has such special characteristics that truly make it one of a kind.
 The name “Amsterdam” actually derives from several floods in 1170 and 1173 on the Amstel river.
 After the floods, the residents built a bridge dam over the river, therefore, creating the name which we know today.

-What truly makes Amsterdam so special is that there are over 100 kilometers of canals, 90 islands and 1,500 bridges throughout the entire city which was designed in the 17th century.
+What truly makes Amsterdam so special is that there are over 100 kilometers of canals, 90 islands and 1,281 bridges throughout the entire city which was designed in the 17th century.
+That means that Amsterdam actually has MORE canals and bridges than Venice making it one of the most amazing canal cities in Europe!
 The city of Amsterdam took into consideration of an ever growing population and therefore, strategically planned and dug the three main canals, Herengracht, Keizersgracht and Prinsengracht in the shape of a half circle, as well as a strategic fourth military canal.
 Over time, the population steadily increased and expanded into the neighboring areas.

 Amsterdam Train Station